News

 By Rodriguez Collection Team

-During the encounter, Pacurucu will reflect on the role of biennials as sites of symbolic and professional validation for Hispano-American artists, particularly within a context shaped by persistent economic constraints, the scarcity of state-supported legitimizing institutions, and the absence of stable funding for artistic production.
-From this perspective, biennials emerge as exceptional platforms through which artists gain visibility, critical recognition, and international circulation in territories where institutional support systems remain fragile or discontinuous.
-Without relinquishing their curatorial and discursive ambitions, these platforms also function as compensatory mechanisms in response to the structural asymmetries that permeate the artistic field across South America as a whole, activating networks of legitimization, exchange, and projection that would be difficult to sustain elsewhere.
+Conceived as a public conversation, the encounter frames international biennials as spaces where perspectives, contexts, and tensions intersect—arenas in which narratives are constructed, hierarchies are questioned, and the cartography of contemporary art is continuously redefined.
+From this vantage point, Pacurucu will reflect on the role of biennials as sites of symbolic and professional validation for Hispano-American artists, particularly within a context shaped by persistent economic constraints, the scarcity of state-supported legitimizing institutions, and the absence of stable funding for artistic production.
+In such environments, biennials emerge as exceptional platforms through which artists gain visibility, critical recognition, and international circulation in territories where institutional support systems remain fragile or discontinuous.

 No items found.